projectcalico/calico/master/getting-started/openstack/installation/redhat.md

     -   Add `-R` to the end of the `ExecStart` line.
     -   Add `KillSignal=SIGKILL` as a new line in the `[Service]` section.
+    -   Run `systemctl daemon-reload` to tell systemd to reread that file.

     Ensure that BIRD (and/or BIRD 6 for IPv6) is running and starts on reboot.